curious-cats-cc/BubbleUp_gameV0.1/README.md

 Pause the game with the **pause button** in the top right corner.
 From there, you may go to the **main menu**.

-Once you collected enough cheese boosters, you can click the **cheese** button at the bottom center, which will give you a temporary speed boost.
+Once you collected enough cheese boosters, you can click the **cheese** button at the bottom center (press ´´´Space´´´ if you are playing on PC), which will give you a temporary speed boost.

 ## Contributions
 **Cristian Radu**: Game development, Programming, Bug fixes